 - they include small group work.

 Does relationship and sexuality education work?

-Relationships and sexuality education programmes increase knowledge about sexuality and the risk of pregnancy or sexually transmissible infections.
+Relationships and sexuality education programmes increase knowledge about sexuality and reduce the risk of pregnancy or sexually transmissible infections.

 Good quality comprehensive relationships and sexuality education also helps to protect young people.

 International research has found that many relationships and sexuality education programmes delay the first time young people have sex, reduce the number of sexual partners and increase condom or contraceptive use.